New Year's Eve in Madrid and Barcelona

 New Year's Eve in Madrid

 In Spain, 31 December is a very special celebration, where the fun and partying go on well into the early hours.
 If you want to get the year off to a good start, then come and celebrate New Year's Eve in Madrid and Barcelona.
-You will have a great time in these two cities eating the traditional "lucky grapes"… And during the rest of the night, too!
+You will have a great time in these two cities eating the traditional 'lucky grapes' - and on into the small hours!

 Have you found this information useful?